Blechnum gibbum [BLEK-num, GIB-bum] is a hard fern belonging to the family Blechnaceae.

 Blechnum gibbum thrives in compost-enriched, moist, and slightly acidic well-draining soil.

-It’s recommended to mulch the surface of the soil to keep the roots moist and cool.
+It’s recommended for USA hardiness zone 10.
+Mulch the surface of the soil to keep the roots moist and cool.

 Use leaf mold and soil-based potting mixture in equal quantities for repotting.

 Early spring is the best time to repot.